This is Chapter 10 of my thesis, to introduce the last part on High Throughput Bioinformatics.

 One way to apply this is by reducing the size of integers from 64 bits to 32 bits, when this is still sufficiently large to hold the data.

-2.2 Reducing Memory Accesses
+3.2 Reducing Memory Accesses Link to heading

 A first step to reduce the memory bottleneck is by avoiding memory access as much as possible.
 Completely removing a dependency on some data is usually not possible, but instead, it is often possible to organize data more efficiently.